MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-outbound-text-messaging.md

 ### Sign up for and configure a Vibes account

-Vibes integration uses Vibes' public APIs to send and receive text messages.
+Vibes integration uses Vibes's public APIs to send and receive text messages.
 You need to sign up for a Vibes account to enable Vibes SMS integration.
 To create a Vibes account:

 1. Send an email to [dynamics@vibes.com](mailto:dynamics@vibes.com).
 You will get a response within a business day.
-1. After your account is set up or if you are already a Vibes customer, please contact the Vibes Customer Care team ([live@vibes.com](mailto:live@vibes.com)) or your dedicated Customer Success Manager to request the account integration details required to create the integration between Customer Insights - Journeys and Vibes.
+1. After your account is set up or if you are already a Vibes customer, contact the Vibes customer care team ([live@vibes.com](mailto:live@vibes.com)) or your dedicated customer success manager to request the account integration details required to create the integration between Customer Insights - Journeys and Vibes.

-### Set up your Infobip, LINK Mobility, Telesign, Twilio or Vibes sender numbers in the Customer Insights - Journeys app
+### Set up your Infobip, LINK Mobility, Telesign, Twilio, or Vibes sender numbers in the Customer Insights - Journeys app

 To set up a new SMS provider for the Customer Insights - Journeys app: